CK Travels

 Rainbow Church

-Continuing our walk, Cijin Shell House looked to be closed as we walked past, so we made do with posing with the Giant Seashell (a lot quieter and easier to get a photo with than the Rainbow Church).
+Continuing along the Cijin Beach promenade and main walking route, Cijin Shell House looked to be closed as we walked past, so we made do with posing with the Giant Seashell (a lot quieter and easier to get a photo with than the Rainbow Church).

 A Day Trip to Cijin Island / Qijin in Kaohsiung, Taiwan blog post